sezsucu/environment/docs/unix/readme.md

 * `mktemp`: to create or generate temp files or file names
 * `dd`: convert and copy a file
 * `comm`: compare two sorted files line by line
+* `touch`: change file timestamps or create a new file if no file exists

 ## Command Examples
 * To find the intersection of two files